Peace support operations in Bosnia and Herzegovina

 The NAC reviewed SFOR periodically at six monthly junctures to assess the force's effectiveness.

 As was the case with IFOR, every NATO member with armed forces committed troops to SFOR.
 Iceland, the only NATO country without armed forces, provided medical personnel.
-Outside of NATO countries, contributors were: Albania, Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia (which all became NATO members at a later stage), Austria, Argentina, Finland, Ireland, Morocco, Russia, and Sweden; and by special arrangement with the United Kingdom, Australia and New Zealand.
+Non-NATO contributors at the time were: Albania, Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia (which all became NATO members), Austria, Argentina, Finland, Ireland, Morocco, Russia, and Sweden; and by special arrangement with the United Kingdom, Australia and New Zealand.
 All forces incorporated into SFOR came under the command of COMSFOR and the NAC.

 Commanders of SFOR – COMSFOR